 - 1.1.
-The Cabinet is asked to instruct officers to continue to work with Portfolio Holders in formulating robust proposals to reduce the budget deficit for 2026/27 and to liaise with the Ministry of Housing, Communities and Local Government to secure support through the Exceptional Financial Support scheme, should it be necessary. - 1.2.
-The Cabinet is asked to refer the Draft Capital and Revenue Budgets 2026/27 to Overview and Scrutiny Committees, inviting them to offer comments on the proposals.
+The Committee is asked to note that Cabinet has instructed officers to continue to work with Portfolio Holders in formulating robust proposals to reduce the budget deficit for 2026/27 and to liaise with the Ministry of Housing, Communities and Local Government to secure support through the Exceptional Financial Support scheme, should it be necessary. - 1.2.
+The Committee is asked to comment on the proposals outlined in the Draft Capital and Revenue Budgets in so far as they relate to the services within the remit of this committee, to consider the comments from the individual Overview and Scrutiny Committees, as set out in Appendix 1, and determine which of these are forwarded to Cabinet, contributing to the overall comments that the Business Support and Digital Overview and Scrutiny Committee will feed back to Cabinet.